 Still, if the camera app doesn’t work, then enable the Camera2api by using build.prop

 I hope this guide will help you a lot and you have now successfully installed the Google Camera ported app on your Motorola One Fusion+ handset.
-In case, if you’re facing any trouble, feel free to write down in the comments below.
+In case, if you’re facing any trouble, feel free to write it down in the comments below.